LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 modules defined through the SUNNONLINSOL API.
 This API will ease the addition of new nonlinear solver options and allow for external or user-supplied nonlinear solvers.
-The SUNNONLINSOL API and SUNDIALS provided modules are described in :ref:`SUNNonlinSol` and follow the same object oriented design and implementation used by the NVector, SUNMatrix, and SUNLinSol modules.
+The SUNNONLINSOL API and SUNDIALS provided modules are described in :numref:`SUNNonlinSol` and follow the same object oriented design and implementation used by the NVector, SUNMatrix, and SUNLinSol modules.
 Currently two SUNNONLINSOL implementations are provided, SUNNonlinSol_Newton and SUNNonlinSol_FixedPoint.
 These replicate the previous integrator specific implementations of a Newton iteration and an accelerated fixed-point iteration, respectively.
-Example programs using each of these nonlinear solver modules in a standalone manner have been added and all ARKode example programs have been updated to use generic SUNNonlinSol modules.
+Example programs using each of these nonlinear solver modules in a standalone manner have been added and all ARKODE example programs have been updated to use generic SUNNonlinSol modules.

-As with previous versions, ARKode will use the Newton solver (now provided by SUNNonlinSol_Newton) by default.
+As with previous versions, ARKODE will use the Newton solver (now provided by SUNNonlinSol_Newton) by default.
 Use of the :c:func:`ARKStepSetLinear()` routine (previously named ``ARKodeSetLinear``) will indicate that the problem is linearly-implicit, using only a single Newton iteration per implicit stage.
-Users wishing to switch to the accelerated fixed-point solver are now required to create a SUNNonlinSol_FixedPoint object and attach that to ARKode, instead of calling the previous ``ARKodeSetFixedPoint`` routine.
-See the documentation sections :ref:`ARKStep_CInterface.Skeleton`, :ref:`ARKStep_CInterface.NonlinearSolvers`, and :ref:`SUNNonlinSol_FixedPoint` for further details, or the serial C example program ``ark_brusselator_fp.c`` for an example.
+Users wishing to switch to the accelerated fixed-point solver are now required to create a SUNNonlinSol_FixedPoint object and attach that to ARKODE, instead of calling the previous ``ARKodeSetFixedPoint`` routine.
+See the documentation sections :numref:`Usage.ARKStep.Skeleton`, :numref:`Usage.ARKStep.NonlinearSolvers`, and :numref:`SUNNonlinSol.FixedPoint` for further details, or the serial C example program ``ark_brusselator_fp.c`` for an example.

 Three fused vector operations and seven vector array operations have been added to the NVECTOR API.
-These *optional* operations are disabled by default and may be activated by calling vector specific routines after creating an NVector (see :ref:`NVectors.Description` for more details).
+These *optional* operations are disabled by default and may be activated by calling vector specific routines after creating an NVector (see :numref:`NVectors.Description` for more details).
 The new operations are intended to increase data reuse in vector operations, reduce parallel communication on distributed memory systems, and lower the number of kernel launches on systems with accelerators.
 The fused operations are ``N_VLinearCombination``,